Irrigation Start-Up/Monthly Audit checkup/Filter Cleaning

 Irrigation Repair

-Our irrigation repair rate is $125/hr, but many times, we are able to fix the problem in under an hour and only charge a call-out fee of $90 plus parts.
+Our irrigation repair rate is $130 per hour, but in many cases, we can resolve the problem in under an hour.
+In those instances, we charge a call-out fee of $90 plus the cost of parts.

 Common Irrigation Problems and FAQ: